p-argento/uni/DM2/DM2 Power Project.md

 2. IMPORTANT -> I should try the outlier detection and the imblearn also on the test set
 3. add libraries used for each section

+> For instance many elements used in the objective function of a learning algorithm (such as the RBF kernel of Support Vector Machines or the L1 and L2 regularizers of linear models) assume that all features are centered around 0 and have variance in the same order.
+If a feature has a variance that is orders of magnitude larger than others, it might dominate the objective function and make the estimator unable to learn from other features correctly as expected.